okohub/azure-cosmosdb-junit-extension/README.md

 ## Features

 - Support for data load: Just from your test resources or absolute path.
-- Autoconfiguration for cool clients: Just inject to your test method.
+- Autoconfiguration for clients: Just inject to your test method.
 Neat!
 - Sensible defaults for minimum code: You don't need to provide every detail.
 Just test your code!
 - Optional testcontainers abstractions for tests: Just provide necessary dependencies.